 You can also replace creatives in your ads.
 Select creatives, click Replace creatives, and choose replacements.
 Campaign Manager will remove your creatives from all the assigned ads and swap in your replacement creatives instead.
 Learn more

 First, make sure you have the right rows and columns showing in your campaign: Find the "Views" menu at the top of your campaign.
 Click Views > Customize views.

 Under "Hierarchy," enable "Ad," Creative," and "Exit event / click tag."
 Under "Basic properties," enable "Landing page."
 This way you can see which landing pages will be used for each item.

 Save your custom view (or just close the view menu).

 Look under the "Landing page" column in your campaign.
-DCM shows you which landing pages will be used for each exit event or click tag when it serves with each ad.
+Campaign Manager shows you which landing pages will be used for each exit event or click tag when it serves with each ad.
 These landing pages may vary with each ad, depending on the ad settings.